sftcd/openssl/doc/designs/ech-api.md

 [here](https://datatracker.ietf.org/doc/draft-ietf-tls-esni/).

 Once browsers and others have done sufficient testing the plan is to proceed to publishing ECH as an RFC.
-That will likely include a change of version code-points which have been tracking Internet-Draft version numbers during the course of spec development.

 The only current ECHConfig version supported is 0xfe0d which will be the value to be used in the eventual RFC when that issues.
 (We'll replace the